-Terrible photo, I know.
 The drinks were delicious but, unfortunately, our wait at the bar grew longer…and longer…

-So we cancelled our wait for a table and walked down the street a bit to check out Kuma’s Asian Bistro for the first time.
+So we canceled our wait for a table and walked down the street a bit to check out Kuma’s Asian Bistro for the first time.
 Very, very glad we finally had an excuse to try this restaurant because it ended up being a wonderful dinner.

 The mixed appetizer was delicious – even the crab rangoon, which everyone seems to love no matter where they order it and of which I am typically not a huge fan.

 The dinners were the true delight though.
-Both large servings came with heaping mounds of rice, kimchi and pickled Daikon radish.
+Both large servings came with heaping mounds of rice, kimchi, and pickled Daikon radish.

 I’ll apologize here for not taking any photos but I was admittedly starving and I’m pretty sure my husband was on the verge of passing out by the time we sat down to order.

 Anyway, the food was divine!
-I had just a taste of my husband’s, but the beef was tender and the scoville level was definitely on the upper side of fiery.
+I had just a taste of my husband’s, but the beef was tender and the Scoville level was definitely on the upper side of fiery.
 My dish was only 1 step down in heat but the calamari tubes, sliced into meaty slices, were cooked to perfection.

 As hungry as we both were, we still weren’t able to finish the generous portions and were forced to ask for take-home containers.
 And most delightful of all?
-Mixed appetizer, 2 dinners and 2 beers came to a grand total of $50.00.
+Mixed appetizer, 2 dinners, and 2 beers came to a grand total of $50.00.
 We’re already looking forward to our next visit to Kuma’s.